-Applicants who are not appropriately qualified will be eligible for consideration for admission to an MA by thesis if they take the BA (Day) examination in the appropriate subject and gain Second Class Honours, Grade I marks.
+BA graduates of UCD who are not appropriately qualified will be eligible for consideration for admission to an MA by thesis if they take the Final Year BA (Day) degree examination in the appropriate subject and gain Second Class Honours, Grade I marks.
 To enter for this qualifying examination, such applicants must have the permission of the Faculty and normally must have gained at least 50% in the appropriate subject at the BA (Day) degree examination.
 The qualifying examination may not be taken until at least three terms after the primary degree.
 It may be taken only once in a particular subject.
-The MA qualifying examination may be taken only in the Summer examination session.
-(For regulations regarding MA Qualifying Examination for BA Modular (Evening students), please contact the BA Modular Degree Office; tel. no: +353-1-706 8241).
+The MA qualifying examination may be taken only in the summer examination session.
+(For regulations regarding MA Qualifying Examination for BA Modular (Evening students), please contact the BA Modular Degree Office; Tel no: +353-1-716 8241).